Bristol Interns in China

 - You are a mature student (aged 21 or over at the start of your undergraduate study programme).

-- You have received the University of Bristol Bursary or Access to Bristol Bursary.
+- You have received the University of Bristol Bursary, Access to Bristol Bursary or Bristol Scholars Bursary.
 Priority will be given to students who have received the maximum bursary amount.

 - You are from a minority ethnic group.

 - Your home address is in an area of low progression to higher education.